Community Affairs Officer: Jamie Miernik - jamorgan10(at)comcast.net

 Guidelines and grant criteria can be found here: Community Grant

-The date is set for our NICA fundraiser: Saturday, January 14th beginning at 6:30 PM.
-This will be a Silent Auction hosted at Straight to Ale's Campus 805 location.
-Come by, have a drink and some food, and bring money to bid on a host of wonderful items!
+The Silent Auction, hosted by the RCCBs at Straight to Ale's Campus 805 location.
+Come by, have a drink and some food, and bring money to bid on lots of wonderful items!
 It was a huge success and a lot of fun last year!
 If you, or your company/organization, would like to donate items for the auction, please contact one of the RCCB board members: Erin McMahon, Jamie Miernik, Grace Ragland, Stacy Tibbs, Melissa Wood.

 SCCC Community Affairs